SMALL PHONE

 • Commercial property can help cover buildings and greenhouses, equipment breakdowns, crops and inventory, and business income.

-• General liability can help cover property damage, product protection, and chemical applications.
+• General liability can help cover losses related to property damage to others, product issues, and chemical applications.
 It can also include cyber liability.

 • Professional liability can help cover losses connected to the operation of your business.
-It includes employee benefits, cyber liability, errors and omissions, and directors and officers liability.
+It includes employee benefits liability, cyber liability, and errors and omissions.

-• Umbrella liability is an optional coverage that can help protect your business in the event of a catastrophic liability loss or a huge judgment against you or your company.
+• Umbrella liability is an optional coverage that can help protect your business in the event of a catastrophic liability loss or a large judgment against you or your company.

 Person turning open sign